 DISCLAIMER.
 The Products are provided to you AS-IS and WITHOUT WARRANTY.
 Microsoft disclaims all warranties, whether express, implied, statutory, or otherwise, including warranties of merchantability or fitness for a particular purpose.
 These disclaimers will apply except to the extent applicable law does not permit them.

 5. Limitation of liability.

-e.
 Applicable law and venue.
-This agreement is governed by Washington law, without regard to its conflict of laws principles, except that: (i) if you are a U.S. Government entity, this agreement is governed by the laws of the United States; and (ii) if you are a state or local government entity in the United States, this agreement is governed by the laws of that state.
-Any action to enforce this agreement must be brought in the State of Washington.
+This agreement is governed by the laws of the State of New South Wales, Australia and the parties submit to the non-exclusive jurisdiction of the Courts of that State.
 This choice of jurisdiction does not prevent either party from seeking injunctive relief in any appropriate jurisdiction with respect to violation of intellectual property rights.

 Any reference in this agreement to “day” will be a calendar day.

 “Acceptable Use Policy” is set forth in the Online Services Terms.

 “Customer Data” is defined in the Online Services Terms.